gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-on-docker/further-customization.md

 ## Use Redis as the datastore for rate-limiting counters

-To use Redis as the datastore for rate-limiting counters, you have to have the Redis plugin installed on the API Gateway, and you have to start the container using some additional environment variables.

-If you do not have the Redis plugin, you can download it from the [Redis plugin download page](https://download.gravitee.io/#graviteeio-apim/plugins/repositories/gravitee-apim-repository-redis/).

 ### Using with `docker compose`

 To use Redis with `docker compose`, edit the `$services.gateway.environment` section of the Docker compose file to include the following lines, and remove the line containing `gravitee_ratelimit_mongodb_uri`.